nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/persistence-architecture.md

 ---
 title: Persistence Architecture
 description: The persistence layer of the Nuxeo Platform repository is configurable.
-Several options can be chosen depending on your scalability, integration, and performance constraints.
+Several options can be chosen depending on scalability, integration and performance constraints.
 review:
     comment: ''
     date: '2020-11-04'